arbron/fvtt-summoner/readme.md

   `system.attributes.movement.fly` and a value of `@details.level * 5`"
   src="images/actor-changes.webp" width="750">

 Once this configuration is complete, it is time to perform any necessary duplication to your actor to create variants.
-I also recommend placing these finished actors in a compendium before configuring your features.

 ### Step 3: Configure Summoning Feature or Spell